Human-Centric Autonomous Systems With LLMs for User Command Reasoning: Related Work

-\textbf{Human-centric Autonomous Driving.} Incorporating human intent in the form of natural language within AD is a relatively new and active field of research and some recent works have shown promising results.
-A possible goal would be to mediate planning-oriented AD~\cite{hu2023planning}, which includes perception, prediction and planning, with human intent.
-In recent exploratory work, there is verified evidence for the effectiveness of integrating LLMs into human-centric AD ~\cite{mrazovac2022human,li2021human, Cui_2024_WACV}.
+\textbf{Human-centric Autonomous Driving.} Incorporating human intent in the form of natural language within AD is a relatively new and active field of research.
+The emergence of recent datasets and works has significantly boosted its development.
+Datasets like NuPrompt~\cite{wu2023language}, NuScenes-QA~\cite{qian2023nuscenes}, DRAMA~\cite{malla2023drama}, enhance the autonomous driving datasets with provided texts, for different tasks including object tracking, visual question answering, image caption and so on.
+As many works have shown promising results, a possible goal would be to mediate planning-oriented AD~\cite{hu2023planning}, which includes perception, prediction and planning, with human intent.
+In recent exploratory work, there is verified evidence for the effectiveness of integrating LLMs into human-centric AD ~\cite{jin2023adapt, mrazovac2022human,li2021human, Cui_2024_WACV}.
+In a survey by Zhou et al.~\cite{zhou2023vision}, large language and vision models show potential to contribute to the AD system in different submodules including perception and understanding, navigation and planning, decision-making and control, as well as end-to-end pipelines.
 For instance, as explored by Fu et al.~\cite{fu2023drive}, understanding the common sense driving intentions embedded in human commands is achieved by utilizing the reasoning capacities of LLMs in addressing long-tailed cases.
 This type of approach could be instrumental in the evolution of AD technologies that mirror human-like driving nuances.
-More closely related to our work Cui et al.~\cite{cui2023drive,cui2023receive} demonstrated that utilizing linguistics and understanding can improve driving decisions and enhance personalized driving experiences through ongoing verbal feedback.
+Ding et al.~\cite{ding2023hilm} use multimodal LLM to inform AD system the localization of risk objects and provide suggestions for safety and robustness.
+More closely related to our work is that reported by Cui et al.~\cite{cui2023drive,cui2023receive} and Jain et al.~\cite{jain2023ground}, demonstrating that utilizing linguistics and understanding from verbal commands can improve driving decisions and enhance personalized driving experiences through ongoing verbal feedback.
 In this exploratory work, we aim to holistically address some of the weaknesses posed when handling long-tail data or out-of-distribution driving scenarios by tapping into the overall implicitly acquired domain knowledge of LLMs~\cite{zhao2021explainable,nag2021towards}.